drklightxyz/keyauth-loader/README.md

 5) Build project as Release x64 and enjoy!

 # Note
-Please change up the AntiDebug a bit because it is not very safe.
+Add AntiDebug yourself because i was too lazy to add it :)